 All incoming first-time, first-year students must reside in university-operated housing or complete an exemption request as part of the campus enrollment process.
 First-year students will be assigned to the residence halls and must reside for two consecutive semesters to satisfy this requirement (all summer/fall or fall/spring).
 The Board of Regents approved a few reasons for students to be exempted from this requirement:

-- The student is living in a structure environment provided by a parent, legal guardian, or immediate family member (as defined as a grandparent or aunt/uncle).
+- The student is living in a structured environment provided by a parent, legal guardian, or immediate family member (as defined as a grandparent or aunt/uncle).
 Living with an adult sibling is not included in this exemption.